elisemercury/difPy-dev/docs/parameters.rst

 recursive
 ^^^^^^^^^^^^

-By default, difPy will search for matching images recursively within the subfolders of the directories specified in the :ref:`directory` parameter.
-If set to ``False``, subfolders will not be scanned.
+By default, difPy will search for matching images recursively within the subdirectories of the subdirectories specified in the :ref:`directory` parameter.
+If set to ``False``, subdirectories will not be scanned.

-``True`` = (default) searches recursively through all subfolders in the directory paths
+``True`` = (default) searches recursively through all subdirectories in the directory paths

-``False`` = disables recursive search through subfolders in the directory paths
+``False`` = disables recursive search through subdirectories in the directory paths

 in_folder
 ^^^^^^^^^^^^